stefanofa/awesome/TOPICS.md

 ## free-for-developers

 *   [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev

-## 3rd-party

-*   [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉

-## 3rdparty

-*   [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉

-## core-web-vitals

-*   [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉

-## lighthouse

-*   [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉

-## lighthouse-score

-*   [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉

-## web-worker

-*   [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉

-## webworker

-*   [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉